PYates77/MiniSnake/README.md

  } SnakePart;
 ```

-Oh and if opening snake.h is too difficult, here's the only other thing you need to know:
+Oh and if opening snake.h to read it is too difficult, here's the only other thing you need to know:

 ```c
 enum SnakeDirection{